ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Inline Comments
 ~~~~~~~~~~~~~~~
 Inline comments should be used sparingly.

-An inline comment is a comment on the same line as a statement.
-Inline
+An inline comment is a comment
+on the same line as a statement.

-comments should be separated by two spaces from the statement.
-For
+Inline comments should be separated by two spaces from the statement.
-example:
+For example:

 .. code:: python

     x = 5  # This is an inline comment

-Inline comments that are  unnecessary are distracting if they state
+Inline comments that state the obvious are distracting.
-the obvious.
 Again, avoid:

 .. code:: python